What is Hosted Hardware?

 IaaS provides companies with the on-demand computing resources they need.
 This includes network, storage, servers, and any platforms and software that is required to run the business.
 Not only does this give organizations the scalability to get exactly the amount of computing they need for their business, it also provides some of the following benefits:

 - Better performance – Since your IaaS platform is managed and maintained by the service provider, businesses have access to more reliable and robust infrastructure than they would typically have if they purchased their own servers.

 - Powerful security – For years, this was the big bug-a-boo with cloud platforms, but today, with evident security threats everywhere, cloud providers spare no expense to protect their infrastructure and their clients’ investments.

 - Enhanced flexibility – By having access to basically unlimited computing resources, it gives an organization a lot of flexibility in their current and future IT decision making.

 - Built-in redundancy – Not only is all of the computing infrastructure backed up and available, cloud providers have a lot of options to support Disaster Recovery and Business Continuity platforms.

 - Consistent Pricing – Companies that utilize IaaS know their computing costs.
 While it isn’t the static price you see with Software-as-a-Service, IaaS does have pretty transparent pricing and gives businesses that know their underlying traffic to successfully predict their computing costs.

 IaaS isn’t just for companies looking to get the powerful central computing infrastructure they need, without the massive expense of buying new servers, it is great for startups, established companies that are looking to expand their remote workforce, and more.
-If you would like to talk about joining the companies who are already using IaaS, give TAP Tech a call today at 203-744-9760.
+If you would like to talk about joining the companies who are already using IaaS, give COMPANYNAME a call today at PHONENUMBER.